Skip to main content

 git stash

-git stash save "WIP: working on feature"
+git stash save "WIP: working on payment validation logic"

 # List stashes